dessant/buster/README.md

 ## Description

-Buster is a browser extension which helps you to solve difficult captchas by completing reCAPTCHA audio challenges using speech recognition.
+Buster is a browser extension which helps you to solve difficult CAPTCHAs by completing reCAPTCHA audio challenges using speech recognition.
 Challenges are solved by clicking on the extension button at the bottom of the reCAPTCHA widget.